ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

         "GCF_008423265.1.fna.gz.sig",
 ```

+This list is critical because it specifies the sketches to be created
-Writing this list out is annoying and error prone, because parts of every
+by the wildcard rule.
+However, writing this list out is annoying and
-filename are identical and repeated.
+error prone, because parts of every filename are identical and
+repeated.

-Even worse, if you need to use this list it in multiple places, it will
+Even worse, if you needed to use this list in multiple places, or
+produce slightly different filenames with the same accessions, that
-be error prone to duplicate it: you are likely to want to add, remove,
+will be error prone: you are likely to want to add, remove, or edit
-or edit elements of the list, and you will need to change it in multiple
+elements of the list, and you will need to change it in multiple
 places.

-In [Chapter 9](../chapter_9.md), we changed this to a list of the
+In [Chapter 9](../chapter_9.md), we showed how to chang this to a list of the
 accessions at the top of the Snakefile and then used a function called
 `expand` to generate the list:
 ```python